vishal092002/Tutorials/Tutorials/Seeding.md

 # Seeding Tutorial
-Database seeing is the process of populating a datbase with an inital set of data.
-In our project we are using Prisma and Faker to do this.
+Seeding a database is the process of populating it with initial data.
+This is especially useful in development environments, where you need data to test features or debug issues.
+In your case, you are using Prisma, an open-source database toolkit, to seed your database.

 ## Prisma ###
 Prisma is an ORM or Object relational manager that is used  to make connections to a datbase easy with auto generated queries that is tailored to the database schema that you create.